octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/security.md

   * Daemon: the trust boundary is the OS user the daemon runs as.
 The HTTP API treats every caller as that user.
-  * FUSE: trust boundary is the OS — anyone with read on the FUSE mountpoint can read mirage's view.
+  * FUSE: trust boundary is the OS — anyone with read on the FUSE mountpoint can read Mirage's view.
 * **Multi-tenant isolation.** Not provided.
 Workspaces share the same daemon process, the same OS user, the same FUSE mountpoint, the same cache pools.
 There is *namespacing* via mount prefixes and